When a large, costly wire distribution service is bad news for your message.

 It’s become borderline useless.

-PR Newswire claims to have a satellite feed going directly to the computer of journalists from key publications.
+PR Newswire claims to have a satellite feed going directly to journalists’ computers from key publications.

-eTN talked to key publications and no one had heard about such a feed.
-Some journalist receive emails, others subscribe to an RSS feed.
-In the case of Business Wire, no real journalist ever saw or even had a chance to see our story.
+eTN talked to key publications; no one had heard about such a feed.
+Some journalists receive emails, and others subscribe to an RSS feed.
+In the case of Business Wire, no real journalist has ever seen or even had a chance to notice our story.

 One eTN staff member found us on YAHOO, on BING and on Google.
 This was eTN searching for the other sources PRNewswire claimed we had reached.
 Four readers found us on PR Newswire.com, three were our own reporters.

-Journalists prefer original and brand new content.
-Since PR Newswire also posts on Google News, Yahoo Financial News and other portals, the wire is competing with the story for first place in the search world.
-A journalist checking to make sure releases and information are timely will notice PR Newswire is already claiming ownership circulating the story on search engines.
-In addition, the story will be posted on other automatic and irrelevant RSS feeds PR Newswire circulates.
+Journalists prefer original and brand-new content.
+Since PR Newswire also posts on Google News, Yahoo Financial News, and other portals, the wire is competing with the story for first place in the search world.
+A journalist checking to make sure releases and information are timely will notice PR Newswire is already claiming ownership of the story and circulating it on search engines.
+In addition, the story will be posted on other automatic and irrelevant RSS feeds that PR Newswire circulates.

-Even though they are posted on some back pages of news publications with an agreement in place, there should not be considered traffic, and unfortunately, there won’t be readers.
-To make it worse, this activity will scare most serious journalists away from the story.
-What is left is a newswire acting as a source for stories scaring other publications away from covering it.
+Even though they are posted on some back pages of news publications that have an agreement with PRN, they should not be considered traffic, and unfortunately, there won’t be any readers.
+To make matters worse, this activity will scare most serious journalists away from the story.
+A newswire is left acting as a source for stories, scaring other publications away from covering it.

-Hundreds of made up pickups declared a victory by PR Newswire remain irrelevant and harmful to get real coverage on truly established publications and news platforms.
+Hundreds of made-up pickups declared a victory by PR Newswire remain irrelevant and harmful to getting real coverage on truly established publications and news platforms.

 It Doesn’t Add Up To Waste Marketing Dollars On Costly Ineffective Distribution

-Adding this up, $1200 later our story was not seen by any relevant journalist, it was not “picked up” by anyone.
-Certainly not 109 times as claimed by PR Newswire.
-We had a grand total of five unaccounted hits, not 90 Million as presented to us in a report from this expensive, useless distribution.
+Adding this up, $1200 later, no relevant journalist would have seen your story; it was not “picked up” by anyone—certainly not 109 times as claimed by PR Newswire.
+We had five unaccounted hits, not 90 million as presented to us in a report from this expensive, useless distribution.

-So where does that leave you?
+So, where does that leave you?
 Simple.
-If you feel you’d benefit from hiring a PR firm, ask a lot of questions.
-What model will it follow for press release distribution?
+If you feel you’d benefit from hiring a PR firm, ask many questions.
+What model will they follow for press release distribution?
 Is there a strategy?
 Can it be attached to hard revenues?
-Can it demonstrate fruitful relationships with actual human journalists in your actual field who have written actual news stories about other clients?
+Can it demonstrate fruitful relationships with actual human journalists in your field who have written actual news stories about other clients?
 If not, keep looking.

 “Our job is not to throw information against the wall,” says Mel Webster from Travelmarketing Network.
-“It’s to tell a story to the right person at the right place at the right time.
+“It’s to tell a story to the right person at the right place, and at the right time.
 Spamming on the wires can’t do that.”